Cadillac Palace Theatre: Architecture

 The French Baroque style of the interior.

 The Rapp Brothers, George and Cornelius, were responsible for the design of the Cadillac Palace Theatre.
 The two men were also the architects behind the Nederlander Theatre and the Chicago Theatre, as well as dozens of other theaters around the country.
 Their inspiration for the look and feel of the Palace Theatre came from the Fontainebleau and the Palace of Versailles, both found in France.
 The interior includes huge decorative mirrors, breche violet and white marble.
 The walls inside are adorned with gold leafing and wood decorations, as well as a series of complex arches and detailed brass ornamentation.

 Restoration

 During World War II the United States government went around to most theaters and confiscated all the brass which it recycled for war materials.
 At the time, the owners of the Palace Theatre painted all the brass in the theater white, so that when the government came in, they were tricked into thinking the theater contained no brass.
-The brass was left this way and generally forgotten until the recent renovation, when the paint was removed and the rare brass ornamentation was rediscovered and restored to its original condition.
+The brass was left this way and generally forgotten until the $2.5 million renovation in 1999, when the paint was removed and the rare brass ornamentation was rediscovered and restored to its original condition.
+After the restoration, it was reopened under its new name, the Cadillac Palace Theatre.